 - 1 cup chocolate chunks

-- 2 TBS ground flax + 5 TBS water, mixed in a small bowl and set aside to gel for 5 minutes a "flax egg"
+- 2 TBS ground flax + 5 TBS water, mixed in a small bowl and set aside to gel for 5 minutes (a “flax egg”)(or one regular large egg)

 - In the bowl of a food processor, combine flour, brown sugar, baking soda, powder sugar, and salt.
 Pulse to combine.
 Add in vegan butter and combine once more.
 Repeat with coconut oil.
 You will likely need to scrape down the sides of the processor base to insure everything combines easily.
 It should form a recognizable dough.